krichards601/Ideal_Point_Distance_Data/README.md

+# Ideal Point Distances and Bloc Classifications
-# Here you will our datasets containing various Ideal Point Estimates and bloc classifications along with documentation on variable definition and IPD generation process.
+Here you will our datasets containing various Ideal Point Estimates and bloc classifications along with documentation on variable definition and IPD generation process.
-# Due to size constraints, we had to split our IPD dataset by year, though the process of reconstrucrting the full panel is straightforward.
+Due to size constraints, we had to split our IPD dataset by year, though the process of reconstrucrting the full panel is straightforward.